 Chicken nuggets

 Another easy win for parties.
-You can get chicken nuggets or chicken strips in just about any supermarket.
-Perfect to go with some pommes dauphine.
+You can get chicken nuggets or chicken strips in just about any supermarket (Just don’t forget the ketchup!)

 Party Hedgehog